echopsudo/eli5/README.md

 # eli5

-eli5 (Explain like i'm 5) provides quick useful information about a command.
+eli5 (Explain like i'm 5) provides quick useful information about a command and the "whys".

 avalible flags for now: